Information for Workers

 According to the Texas Workforce Commission (TWC), if your employment has been affected by the coronavirus (COVID-19), apply for benefits either online at any time using Unemployment Benefits Services or by calling TWC’s Tele-Center at 800-939-6631.

 On 3/17, The Governor and TWC waived the waiting week, for Unemployment Benefits.
-In addition to waiving the waiting week, TWC is exercising its authority under the Governor’s declaration of a Statewide Disaster to waive Unemployment Insurance work search requirements effective immediately.
+As of June 30, the TWC moved to pause the reinstatement of work search requirements for Texans receiving unemployment benefits, as outlined here.
 These measures support the State’s efforts to address the impact the COVID-19 virus is having on the state’s economy and its workforce.
 Learn more.

 Issues with Unemployment